Basic Composition - Focal Point

 Lighting.
 In photography, light almost always determines whether an image is quality or not.
 In the image below, perfect warm light illuminated the bird and the grasses surrounding it.
 Despite the busy scene, nothing competes with the bird including the lit mangrove roots in the left bottom corner.
 In fact, these help to balance the scene.

 Leading lines.
-Nothing like lines to lead the viewer’s eyes to the main subject, like the image below, shot on Chokoloskee Bay.
+Nothing like lines to lead the viewer’s eyes to the main subject.
 Keep in mind that while the focal point is the subject and you want the eyes drawn there, the entire image should appeal to the viewer.

 Shape.
 I look for interesting shapes, patterns or textures in my subject and this is probably why red mangrove trees dominate many of my images, such as the one below.
 Here, I took advantage of negative space to emphasize the tree.